Paxton, Mariners win 2-1, snap six-game skid vs Houston - Philly

-Paxton (1-1) allowed a leadoff homer to George Springer in the first inning but was solid after that, striking out seven over six innings.
+After that home run, Paxton (1-1) was solid, striking out seven and allowing two more hits.

-Dee Gordon's RBI double off Keuchel (0-3) made it 2-1 in the sixth, putting Paxton in line for the win.
+Dee Gordon's RBI double off Astros starter Dallas Keuchel (0-3) made it 2-1 in the sixth inning, putting Paxton in line for the win.

+"That is what you've got to do, you've got to play a clean game," Mariners manager Scott Servais said.
+"We did tonight."

+Springer has feasted on Mariners pitching over the years, and coming into the series opener Monday was the only Houston regular to ever hit a home run off Paxton.

 Nick Vincent and Juan Nicasio got the ball to closer Edwin Diaz, and he pitched a scoreless ninth for his AL-leading seventh save.